doug-wade/docs/_docs_security/3_disclosure-policy.md

 ### 5. PGP Key

-E-mail your encrypted message to report@snyk.io and a member of the team will review your confidential report.
+As mentioned above, you can report issues simply by emailing us at [report@snyk.io](mailto:report@snyk.io), and a member of the Snyk team will review your confidential report.

+If possible, we recommend you encrypt such vulnerabiltiiy disclosures using the following PGP key:

 ```
 -----BEGIN PGP PUBLIC KEY BLOCK-----